magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ```

 Hopefully, even if you do not see any difference in the rendered page,
-you should appreciate its dynamism.
+you should appreciate its improved dynamism.

 ## Reactive state